Ghost Rider turns 2022 into 'A Year of Vengeance' to mark 50 years in the Marvel Universe

-Ghost Rider ("motorcycle hero, sneakin' around in a blue jumpsuit! !") is riding his way into a special anniversary celebration in 2022 in what Marvel is calling 'A Year of Vengeance,' marking 50 years since his 1972 introduction in Marvel Spotlight #5.
+Ghost Rider ("motorcycle hero, sneakin' around in a blue jumpsuit! !") is riding his way into a special anniversary celebration in 2022 in what Marvel is calling 'A Year of Vengeance,' marking 50 years since his 1972 introduction in Marvel Spotlight #5, which will apparently kick-off with the announcement of a new ongoing title.

 Created by Gary Friedrich and Mike Ploog, the original Ghost Rider, Johnny Blaze, has since spun off into an entire mythos encompassing numerous incarnations of the so-called 'Spirit of Vengeance' from throughout the past and future of the Marvel Universe.